knbyte/42_Piscine/Using_Git.md

 You use ```git status``` to check what you have added/not added.<br />
 To let the computer know you're about to push changes, you ```git commit -m "SaveName"```.<br />
 SaveName can be anything you want.
 Finally, you ```git push``` to save the changes.

-### Masters, Branches etc.

-This isn't too relevant, outside of maybe the rush projects, but it doesn't hurt to learn!